We have silent study if you like to work in silence:

 |Sheila Silver Library:||second and third floor silent study areas|

 |Headingley Library:||two silent study rooms on the first floor|

 If you wish to talk please use the Group Study Areas.
 Please switch off mobile phones.

 There are group study areas on the ground floor of Headingley Library and on the ground, first, second and third floors of Sheila Silver Library.
-Why not take a 360 degree tour of the latest area to be refurbished - room 105 in Sheila Silver Library?

 These areas have desktop plug sockets and connection to the wireless network.

 Skills for Learning provides information on working effectively in a group.